MicrosoftDocs/defender-docs/defender-xdr/eval-defender-mcas-architecture.md

 :::image type="content" source="./media/eval-defender-xdr/m365-defender-mcas-architecture-a.svg" alt-text="A diagram that shows the architecture for Microsoft Defender for Cloud Apps." lightbox="./media/eval-defender-xdr/m365-defender-mcas-architecture-a.svg":::

-In the illustration:

-- The use of cloud apps by an organization is unmonitored and unprotected.
-- This use falls outside the protections achieved within a managed organization.

 ### Discovering cloud apps

 The first step to managing the use of cloud apps is to discover which cloud apps are used by your organization.
 This next diagram illustrates how cloud discovery works with Defender for Cloud Apps.